Republican Party efforts to disrupt the 2024 United States presidential election: Machines

 Between at least June and October 2024, partial passwords for election machines were exposed in a hidden tab in a spreadsheet on the Colorado secretary of state's website.
 According to the secretary of state's office, the machines are still protected by requiring two distinct passwords for each system, which are stored separately, by not connecting the machines to the Internet, and by storing the machines in rooms that can only be accessed with ID badges and are continuously monitored by video cameras.
 An investigation by a law firm concluded that the hidden tab was created by an employee who worked in the office between 2020 and 2023.
 A second employee, who, according to the office, was unaware of the hidden tab, posted the spreadsheet online.
-As a witness in a lawsuit by the Libertarian Party of Colorado, a co-founder of election vigilante group U.S. Election Integrity Plan (see Election vigilante groups below) testified that he had viewed the hidden tab three times between August and October 2024, before the state was aware of the breach.
+As a witness in a lawsuit by the Libertarian Party of Colorado, a co-founder of election vigilante group U.S. Election Integrity Plan testified that he had viewed the hidden tab three times between August and October 2024, before the state was aware of the breach.

 In October 2024, Jocelyn Benson announced that voter access terminals (VAT) from Dominion, which assist persons with disabilities with ballot marking, had an issue with split ticket votes.
 She said that this issue affected Dominion machines nationwide.

 The Voting Machine Hacking Village (a hacking event co-founded by Harri Hursti) at DEF CON 32 in 2024 discovered "new vulnerabilities ... in several widely-fielded ballot-marking and DRE voting machines."
 Due to the complexities of upgrading election equipment, election and cybersecurity experts found it unlikely that vulnerability findings from the conference would have been fixed prior to Election Day.

-Election denial activists had spread a password that they alleged to be used in Dominion voting machines in Georgia, some wearing it on t-shirts.
+Election deniers had spread a password that they alleged to be used in Dominion voting machines in Georgia, some wearing it on t-shirts.